| We all hope it won't happen to us. We keep our typing fingers

 forbidden part of a Web site or those who hack into a system deliberately, the goal is to prevent it before it

 happens.
 Here are the steps you can take to secure your web site.
+Use Digital Certificates Any Web site that does business online should use digital

 certificates.
 This helps to protect sensitive data when passed using a form.
 This could include anything from